EtherCAT Line Diagnostic and Recovery

 This repository has the documentation to diagnose the EtherCAT lines in the TMA.
 Also the TwinCAT solutions to perform the diagnose are included in the repository.

-In the “TwinCATProjects\PowerSupplyAndIOs\PowerSupplyAndIOs” folder is located the solution for Phase Power Supply and remote IOs EtherCAT line, folder shortcut
+In the “TwinCATProjects\PowerSupplyAndIOs\PowerSupplyAndIOs” folder is located the solution for TMA PXI - Remote IOs and Phase Power supply - EtherCAT line, folder shortcut

-In the “TwinCATProjects\PhaseDrivesEtherCATLineTesting” folder is located the solution for main axes drives EtherCAT line, folder shortcut
+In the “TwinCATProjects\PhaseDrivesEtherCATLineTesting” folder is located the solution for AXES PXI - Phase Drives - EtherCAT line, folder shortcut

 This document shows a simple overview of the TwinCAT 3 tool used to diagnose the EtherCAT line.
 This document has not the intention to instruct any person on deep understanding of the TwinCAT 3 tool for any use.
 This document is only for reference of the work done in the EtherCAT line diagnosis.